salibraza/BIVA/README.md

 to use warehouseDump.ddl to directly import ready-to-use warehouse database.

 ### Create Materialized Views
-Run materializedViews.sql in the same schema as the warehouse to create materialized views used in analysis
+Run querying/materializedViews.sql in the same schema as the warehouse to create materialized views used in analysis

-### Data Visuals
-groupVbar.py, multiVbarchar.py, pie.py and templateplots.py contains
-codes plots different figures required for analysis

 ### OLAP
-all the analytical processing queries used are contained in queries.sql
+all the analytical processing queries used are contained in querying/queries.sql

+### Django Web Project
+The crm folder in project folder contains django project.
+Following libraries in python virtual environment are needed to be installed to run the django project.
+##### Bokeh
+	pip install bokeh
+##### NetworkX
+	pip install networkx
+##### Pandas
+	pip install pandas
+##### Mysql-Connector
+	pip install mysql-connector-python
+##### Numpy
+	pip install numpy